-Loggerhead sea turtle nesting season is in full swing and 29 nests have been laid on Kiawah’s beaches so far.
-Female turtles will continue coming ashore to nest until August.
+Loggerhead sea turtle nesting season is in full swing.
+Nesting activity typically begins in mid-May, and female turtles will continue coming ashore to nest until August.
 Nests will begin hatching in July and finish by October.

 During nesting season, it’s important that we do all we can to protect this threatened species from any further perils.
 To avoid unintentional harm to these beautiful creatures, follow these tips during nesting season: